 - How will the contribution (utilization of ICIS assets) materialize in the project?
-For example transfer of knowledge, embedded in a proof of principle or in a product) - The contribution will materialize as the generic technological core in the Napoleon project. - How will the contribution help to embed (verankeren) ICIS results? - The contribution will have a central role in a relevant application that will be - used by the renowned NFI forensic institute and is foreseen to play a central role in ICMP and other international forensic institutes as well. - Are there any separate/identifiable project deliverables that will contribute to the ICIS goals?
+For example transfer of knowledge, embedded in a proof of principle or in a product) - The contribution will materialize as transfer of knowledge of Bayesian network methods for victim identification and a generic technological core in the Napoleon project. - How will the contribution help to embed (verankeren) ICIS results? - The contribution will have a central role in a relevant application that will be used by the renowned NFI forensic institute and is foreseen to play a central role in ICMP and other international forensic institutes as well. - Are there any separate/identifiable project deliverables that will contribute to the ICIS goals?
 Will the project contribute to the common ICIS demonstrator?
-How? - This project deliverable will be important for crisis management in national and international disaster scenarios.
-This project will not contribute to the common ICIS demonstrator.
-However, Bonaparte will contribute with a demonstrator system for ICIS. - Are any patents or other type of IP foreseen?
+How? - This project deliverable will be important for crisis management in national and international disaster scenarios, and in this way, the project will contribute to the common ICIS demonstrator. - Are any patents or other type of IP foreseen?
 Will ICIS partners share is the revenues?
 O IP will remain at SNN.